 The answer to the question, “What is a game designer?” is actually pretty straightforward.
 A game designer is responsible for defining how a game works by shaping its mechanics (rules and systems that govern gameplay), goals and objectives (what players strive for), progression systems (how players advance), difficulty (challenge level), feedback mechanisms (ways the game communicates responses to player actions), and player interactions (how players engage with the game and each other).

-So instead of focusing on visual assets or writing code, as many people think, they determine how all of these elements of game design come together to create a structure and engaging player experience.
+They determine how all of these elements of game design come together to create a structured and engaging player experience.
 Part of their work is determining how players are rewarded and how mechanics interact over time, balancing challenge, pacing, and player agency to ensure it doesn’t become frustrating or repetitive.

 One notable game that showcases a game designer’s contribution is Doom Eternal.
 Considered the epitome of game design, the game features a gameplay loop that is defined by offensive capabilities and resource opportunities.
 From capping maximum ammunition counts to tying essential refills directly to aggressive actions, the system transforms combat into a high-speed tactical puzzle.
 This shows how a designer’s approach to systems design influences player behavior, eliminating passive play.